 It is impossible to rid ourselves of all availability biases in our lives–I am writing this under the influence of biases.

 In order to function and not go completely crazy we need to draw conclusions quickly, and sometimes that means trusting something or someone without verification.
 Plus, there isn’t enough time to verify everything we see or hear.

 In trading though, an availability bias can hurt you and take your money.
 This is why developing your own personal trading style is important.
 You may use someone else’s strategy as a template, but you have to thoroughly understand it–its advantages and disadvantages–and then make it your own by customizing it to your personality, tendencies, lifestyle, resources, risk tolerances, and time frame (see Find the Right Trading Mindset–Dependent or Independent).

 If you find you are being sabotaged by other people’s opinions on the market, or some cliche you keep reading in books, the best solution is to avoid that which is sabotaging you.
 If you find it hard to focus on your strategy while all the talking heads on CNBC are providing their opinions, then don’t watch CNBC.
 After all, you don’t need to watch the news to be a good trader.

 Don’t rely on what you see or hear, regardless of the source.
 Try it out for yourself, verify it, and then work out ways to implement it.
 This is why I recommend all traders spend at least several months in a demo account when learning the strategies discussed on this site.
 You need to learn how YOU can implement them.
 It is likely that you and I are very different people, see the world in different ways, and may interpret information in different ways.
 What I do works for me, and if you opt to use my methods it is up to you to make them work for you.

 Remember, just because you see something a lot does not mean it is what is best for you, or even true.

-If you have encountered, or can think of, availability biases that have/do/might affect your trading, please share.
+If you have encountered availability biases that affect your trading, share them in the comments.

 By Cory Mitchell, CMT